Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: Conclusion and outlook

 Several directions merit future exploration.
-A promising avenue is to construct explicit lattice realizations of i$BF$ theories supporting Toeplitz braiding, which could enable direct numerical or even experimental investigations.
-Conversely, it is equally worthwhile to develop field-theoretical approaches such as i$BF$ theory to address topics extensively studied in lattice models— including generalized entanglement renormalization~\cite{fracton52} and foliation structures~\cite{fracton16,slagle2021foliated,ma2022fractonic}—for 4D fracton topological orders.
-Moreover, in this work we focused on particle–loop braiding arising from stacking \textit{pure} $BF$ theories.
-Incorporating twisted terms to achieve multi-loop and Borromean-rings braiding within such constructions remains an open problem~\cite{wang_levin1,PhysRevLett.121.061601,2016arXiv161209298P,zhang_compatible_2021,Zhang2023Continuum,Zhang2023fusion,Huang2023,2024arXiv240519077H}.
-Another intriguing direction is to integrate global or subsystem symmetries into i$BF$ theories and study the resulting symmetry-fractionalization patterns.
+A natural next step is to construct explicit lattice realizations of i$BF$ theories that support Toeplitz braiding, enabling direct numerical studies and potentially guiding experimental implementations.
+Conversely, it is equally worthwhile to develop field-theoretical approaches, including i$BF$ theory, to revisit topics extensively studied in lattice settings—such as generalized entanglement renormalization~\cite{fracton52} and foliation structures~\cite{fracton16,fracton27,ma2022fractonic}—in the context of four-dimensional fracton topological orders.
+In this work we focused on particle--loop braiding arising from stacking \textit{pure} $BF$ theories.
+Extending the construction by incorporating twisted terms to realize multiloop and Borromean-rings braiding remains an open problem~\cite{wang_levin1,PhysRevLett.121.061601,2016arXiv161209298P,zhang_compatible_2021,Zhang2023Continuum,Zhang2023fusion,Huang2023,2024arXiv240519077H,huang2025double,zhang2026gsym}.
+Another intriguing direction is to incorporate global or subsystem symmetries into i$BF$ theories and to explore the resulting symmetry-fractionalization patterns.

-\acknowledgments P.Y. thanks Liujun Zou and Ching Hua Lee for the insightful discussions during his visit to NUS.
-This work was in part supported by National Natural Science Foundation of China (NSFC) under Grants No. 12474149, Research Center for Magnetoelectric Physics of Guangdong Province under Grant No. 2024B0303390001, and Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No. 2022B1212010008.
+\acknowledgments P.Y. thanks Liujun Zou and Ching Hua Lee for insightful discussions during his visit to the National University of Singapore.
+This work was partially supported by the National Natural Science Foundation of China (NSFC) under Grant No.~12474149, the Research Center for Magnetoelectric Physics of Guangdong Province under Grant No.~2024B0303390001, and the Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices under Grant No.~2022B1212010008.